SomeWeekendReading/someweekendreading.github.io/_posts/2022-02-15-spirit-of-complicated-people.md

 I _always_ have questions.
 Here are just the top few:
 - Where is this sculpture, who put it there, and why?
 - Why a soldier?
-This soldier has a scallop on his brassard which indicates service in a pilgrimage and some affiliation with St James the Greater, patron of Spain.
+This soldier has a scallop on his brassard which indicates service in a pilgrimage and some affiliation with St James the Greater, patron saint of Spain.
 So which conflict was he in and what should I think about this soldier?
 - Who are all those people behind the soldier, kneeling on something like steps, with their hands upraised?